GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And He-Who-Is God built the side which he took from the human, into a woman, and brought her to the human.

-And the human said, "This is the time, bone from my bones, and flesh from my flesh; to this will be called Woman, for from Man was taken this."
+And the human said, "This is the time!
+Bone from my bones, and flesh from my flesh; to this will be called Woman, for from Man was taken this."

 So moreover, Man will leave his father, and his mother, and cling in his woman, and will become one flesh.